-A set of between four and six sessions will allow us to assess the benefit of acupuncture for you.
-After this, sessions will be more spaced out, to ensure continuing benefit for you.
-Once you are feeling better, you may decide to have two or three treatments a year for ‘maintenance’.
+A set of between four and six sessions will allow you and us to assess together the outcomes and expectations of acupuncture for you.
+After this, sessions will be more spaced out appropriately.

-Helen Smallwood and Philip Rose-Neil each qualified with Licentiates in Acupuncture from the College of Traditional Acupuncture (Warwickshire) after three years’ training.
-They each have an honours degree (BA) in Traditional Acupuncture accredited by Oxford Brookes.
-They are all members of the British Acupuncture Council and are therefore bound by their codes of safety and ethics.
+They are fellows or members of the British Acupuncture Council and are therefore bound by their codes of safety and ethics.
 They each carry full professional indemnity, and public liability insurance cover.